 “Lighthouses have been used as an aid to navigation for hundreds of years and are a unique part of Australia’s history and coastline,” said Graham Peachey, chief executive officer of the AMSA.

 The following are just a few of those located in New South Wales.
-So make sure you get that lighthouse fanatic in your life into a rental car at the Sydney airport and out to the cliff tops!
+So make sure you get that lighthouse fanatic in your life into the car rental Sydney Domestic Airport passengers rely on!